NahomBefekadu/solitaire/README.md

 <div id="top"></div>

-# Solitaire
+# Uglitaire

 <br />
 <br />

-This is a simple version of the card game solitaire completed as part of the CST8334 Software development project.
+This is a simple version of the card game solitaire called Uglitaire completed as part of the CST8334 Software development project.

 <br />